-Bear attacks in the Smoky Mountains are incredibly rare?
+Bear attacks in the Smoky Mountains are incredibly rare.
 If you are heading to this national park, you may wonder how safe you and your family may be.
-Don’t worry, more people suffer from reactions to bee stings and horse related accidents as they do bear attacks.
+Don’t worry, more people suffer from reactions to bee stings and horse related accidents than they do from bear attacks.

 As you visit the Smoky Mountains, you may notice bears wandering around and sleeping up trees.
 Please remember, as cute as they look, they are wild animals and should not be approached as they are incredibly dangerous.